sinedd777/towerDef/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The project has been successfully upgraded from basic geometric shapes to professional 3D models using the Kenney Tower Defense Kit.
+The project has been successfully upgraded from basic geometric shapes to professional 3D models using the Kenney Tower Defense Kit, and now features an advanced pathfinding system with curved movement.
 The game now features:
 - Complete 3D asset integration with GLB model loading
 - UFO enemy models with wave-based variations
 - Modular tower system with base + weapon combinations